informatics-isi-edu/facebase-docs/docs/_docs/using/sharing-and-citing-data.md

 Citing data is a key part of the FaceBase Community.
 That's why the data you find on FaceBase is regarded as first-class scholarly works.
 Publishers increasingly are asking for authors to recognize the data contributions used in their work.

-This is why on every Dataset and Project page we offer an easy way to cite data using the Record IDs (RIDs) and the *Share and cite* button.
+This is why on every Dataset and Project page we offer an easy way to cite data using the **Record IDs (RIDs)** and the **"Share and cite"** button.

 A citation to a record in FaceBase is essentially equivalent to a citation to a paper or other scholarly work.

 ## Resource IDentifiers (RIDs)

-Every record within Chaise has its own unique identifier, the Resource IDentifier (or RID).
+Every record within Chaise has its own unique identifier, the *Resource IDentifier (or RID)*.
 This is a permanent, citable, globally unique identifier displayed for every data record, much like an Accession number.

 The RID is displayed for every row of search results.